 The brief, professional version:

 Jane Roper is the author of a memoir, Double Time: How I Survived–and Mostly Thrived–Through the First Three Years of Mothering Twins (St. Martin’s Press, 2012), and a novel, Eden Lake (Last Light Studio, 2011).
-She received her MFA in fiction from the Iowa Writers’ Workshop, and her writing has appeared on Salon, Babble, The Huffington Post, Poets & Writers, The Rumpus, Post Road and Salt Hill, and the forthcoming anthology The Push: Birth Stories for the 21st Century (Farrar, Straus & Giroux, 2014).
-Jane lives in the Boston area with her husband and twin daughters.
+She received her MFA in fiction from the Iowa Writers’ Workshop, and her writing has appeared on Salon, Babble, The Huffington Post, Poets & Writers, The Rumpus, Post Road and Salt Hill, and the forthcoming anthology Labor Day: True Birth Stories by today’s Best Women Writers (Farrar, Straus & Giroux, 2014).
+Jane lives in the Boston area with her husband, singer-songwriter Alastair Moock, and twin daughters.

 The casual, long-winded version:*